Luka288/angProject/README.md

-Working on store page with KRISTI0209
+built angular store website with KRISTI0209 this website is only for to demosntrate ts angular skills.